Gastroenterology is a fast-moving and hugely varied specialty.

 - your RIS must be 30 or above.

-If you meet all three requirements, your application will be assessed as appointable, and can progress to be considered for offers.
+If you meet all three requirements, your application will be assessed as appointable, and can progress to be considered for post offers.

 However, if you fail to meet any of these requirements, your application must then be assessed as not appointable, and it will progress no further in that round.